Innovations in micro injection moulding

 Optical micro moulding

-Micro-optic components are distinguished not only by their size, but also by their flatness, with surface relief feature depths of diffractive optical elements (DOEs) ranging from a few hundred nanometers to a few micrometres, in particular, relief depths of less than 100 microns are usual for refractive microlens arrays.
-Flatness qualities like this have paved the way for the utilisation of production processes like injection moulding, which offer considerable cost savings as component volume grows.
+Micro-optic components are characterised by their size and flatness, with relief depths in diffractive optical elements (DOEs) ranging from a few hundred nanometres to micrometres, and depths under 100 microns common for refractive microlens arrays.
+These flatness qualities make injection moulding an ideal production process, offering significant cost savings as component volumes increase.

 However, the use of injection moulding for micro-optic manufacturing necessitates the optimisation of design, mastering, tooling and production procedures, implying that tight collaboration between manufacturer and product developer is essential.